How to Overcome Your Fears and Start a Business

 No one said growing a business and finding customers is easy.
 Constant rejection is very negative and can wear you down quick.
 But if you’re getting the cold shoulder and have an opportunity to ask “why” – do it.

-By collecting customer feedback, you’ll begin to understand why others see you the way they do.
+By collecting and managing ideas submitted by our customers, you’ll begin to understand why others see you the way they do.

 Fear of failure